 - Documents can not be deleted once they are submitted, so make sure the documents are in their final versions.
 The system will only accept documents that are in PDF format.

 Statement of Purpose Essay:

 - Your Statement of Purpose/Essay should be uploaded to your file online using the same method described above for the resume/CV.

-- You will be asked to address these three questions in a single essay: 1)What are the most important things the LBJ School Admissions Committee should know about you (e.g. personal history and background, unique experiences and perspectives)?
+- Please address these three topics in a single essay: 1)What are the most important things the LBJ School Admissions Committee should know about you (e.g. personal history and background, unique experiences and perspectives)?
 In other words, what led you to your interest in pursuing this degree?
 2) What are your professional and career goals?
 Ten years from now, what type of work do you hope to be doing in the field of public policy?
 3) How would a degree from The LBJ School help you achieve your professional goals?